-- hearing the call of a loon while canoeing
+- recognize the call of a white-throated sparrow or spring peeper

-- gather edible plants and flowers as snacks or garnish
+- identify and gather edible wild plants and flowers

 Perhaps most important of all, exploring nature fosters children’s appreciation for the beauty of the natural world and a desire to protect it.

-At Treetops, many of our crafts activities incorporate elements of nature.
+At Treetops, many of our activities incorporate elements of nature.
 Campers for instance might:

 - create weavings with grass, feathers, and other natural materials